rapidsai/raft/docs/source/raft_ann_benchmarks.md

 ## Running the benchmarks

 ### Usage
-There are 3 general steps to running the benchmarks and vizualizing the results:
+There are 4 general steps to running the benchmarks and vizualizing the results:
 1. Prepare Dataset
 2. Build Index and Search Index
+3. Data Export
-3. Plot Results
+4. Plot Results

 We provide a collection of lightweight Python scripts that are wrappers over lower level scripts and executables to run our benchmarks.
 Either Python scripts or